IIED at the biodiversity COP in Cancun

 Partner organisations: IIED, CBD Secretariat, IUCN Global Protected Areas Programme and Forest People's Programme

-This event focuses on how to assess progress in achieving the "equitable management" element of Aichi Target 11 and seeks to provide a clear understanding of the meaning of equity in the context of protected area conservation and the relationship between equity and governance, and to present and discuss practical methods to assess equity in protected area conservation through a combination of governance assessment and social assessment.
+This event focused on how to assess progress in achieving the "equitable management" element of Aichi Target 11 and sought to provide a clear understanding of the meaning of equity in the context of protected area conservation and the relationship between equity and governance, and presented and discussed practical methods to assess equity in protected area conservation through a combination of governance assessment and social assessment.

-Some initial results from these methods will be explored and there will be a broader discussion on the linkages between social governance/equity assessment at site, and at national level.
+Some initial results from these methods were explored and there was a broader discussion on the linkages between social governance/equity assessment at site, and at national level.